 Workers’ Compensation Insurance in Pennsylvania

-How Is Workers’ Compensation Insurance Defined in Pennsylvania?
+How Does Workers’ Compensation Insurance Work in Pennsylvania?

-The Pennsylvania Workers’ Compensation Law defines workers’ compensation as an insurance system that protects both employees and employers.
-Employees are eligible to receive compensation for medical treatment and lost wages associated with a work-related injury or illness.
-Employers pay for the employees’ policies to not only protect those employees but also protect themselves from being sued by employees in relation to workplace incidents.
+The Pennsylvania Workers’ Compensation Law defines workers’ compensation as an insurance system that protects both employees and employers in the event of an on-the-job injury or illness.
+Employers pay for the employees’ insurance policies to protect those employees from costs related to workplace injuries and illnesses.
+In exchange for that coverage, employers are protected from being sued by employees in relation to workplace incidents.

 In Pennsylvania, the law requires nearly every business to have workers’ comp coverage.
+Workers’ comp coverage is required for all employees, regardless of whether they are full-time, part-time, or seasonal employees.
 The only businesses that do not have to have workers’ comp insurance are those that fall under the specific exemptions as set by the law.
 These exemptions are as follows: